Secret Dating Apps: Privacy Features, Risks & What to Know

-How These Secret Dating Apps Work
+How These Dating Apps Handle Privacy

 DailyNewsTalk

 This app is available for both Android and IOS.
 I couldn’t find a public audit or transparency report for DailyNewstalk.
 Plus you need to know the username of the person to chat with, unlike other social dating apps, you cannot find new people or explore their profiles.
+Disclosure: We’re associated with DailyNewstalk.
+It’s included here as one example based on our testing.

 Ashley Madison